pkhuong/jaotmap/README.md

 Unsurprisingly, when the inputs are short vectors, everything takes a hit compared to the fully specialised loop.
 However, this benchmark does not take into account code generation time, nor does it penalise for I$ footprint.
-These considerations are hard to quantify, and out of scope for this experiment: I'm happy to compare with a `baseline` that is as optimistic as possible.
+The `threaded` dispatch methods are also heavily penalised with a fixed cost to encode the code to interpret.
+All these small size considerations are hard to quantify, and out of scope for this experiment:
+I'm happy to compare with a `baseline` that is as optimistic as possible.

 Methods: